Jahnu Barua withdraws 'Bhoga Khirikee' from film festival

 Language is everything for us.
 If we lose that, then what will happen?
 As an artist, I can clearly see what is going to happen," he added.
 Barua also remembered the glorious past of Assam and mentioned the founder of Ahom kingdom Chaolung Sukaphaa and Vaishnavite scholar Srimanta Sankardev, who "defeated the outside force and gifted a beautiful community".

-Normal life came to a halt on Tuesday in Assam's Brahmaputra Valley due to a statewide bandh called by two students' organizations in protest against the Citizenship (Amendment) Bill.
+Normal life came to a halt on Tuesday in Assam's Brahmaputra Valley due to a statewide bandh called by All Assam Students' Union, a constituent of North East Students' Union and 16 left-leaning organisations such as the SFI, DYFI, AIDWA, AISF, AISA and the IPTA to protest against the Citizenship (Amendment) Bill..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)